What is Frozen Zone in Supply Chain? (Frozen Period & Example)

 But you can not change the purchase orders and production plans inside the fence.
 You have to work in the real world.

-How do you unfreeze the frozen zone?
+How do you unfreeze the frozen zone in the supply chain?

 It is challenging to deal with unexpected orders and shipping delays even if you carefully plan and forecast.
 Unfortunately, dealing with this problem is not possible with a planning tool.